Skip to content

 GPI™ (Generative Presence Index) is Getllmspy's aggregated index combining mention rate, correctness, sentiment, and model coverage into one number.

-• Use it alongside LLM-Score and Share of Voice for a full picture.
+• Read it with LLM-Score and Share of Voice to understand both quality and volume.

 Definition